-State Aid to Education (TEEOSA):
+State Aid to Education (TEEOSA)

 1990: The Legislature enacted LB 1059, the Tax Equity and Educational Opportunities Support Act (TEEOSA).
-LB 1059 increased the sales tax rate from four percent to five percent and the income tax rates by eight and one-half percent for 1990 and an additional eight and one-half percent for 1991 to fund the Act.
+LB 1059 increased the sales tax rate from 4% to 5% and the income tax rates by 8.5% for 1990 and an additional 8.5% for 1991 to fund the Act.
 This landmark school finance legislation dramatically increased state aid distributed to schools in an "equalized" manner.
-School costs were calculated per student within nine "tiers" or groups of similarly-sized schools and the formula enabled each school district to finance the average cost per student for the tier with a combination of state aid and property taxes at a defined "local effort rate".
+School costs were calculated per student within nine "tiers" or groups of similarly-sized schools and the formula enabled each school district to finance the average cost per student for the tier with a combination of state aid and property taxes at a defined "local effort rate."
 The rate varied based on the amount of appropriation available.
-LB 1059 also "rebated" 20 percent of the income tax paid by residents of the district to the school district.
+LB 1059 also "rebated" 20% of the income tax paid by residents of the district to the school district.
 Total cost when fully implemented was about \$210 million.
 The purpose of LB 1059 was to provide additional state aid to schools, reduce the reliance on property taxes to fund public education, and to try to remedy inequities in educational fiscal resources for students.
 While the formula for distributing state aid has been adjusted several times since 1990, measuring each school district's ability to generate revenue through property taxes remains an important component in the school aid formula.